sonic-net/DASH/documentation/dataplane/design/dash-config-schema-json.md

 # Configuration schema example (JSON)

-**WARNING - This example is in JSON format and it is intended for educational purposes only.
+**WARNING - This example is in JSON format and it is intended for educational / collaboration purposes only.
 It is not intended for production use.
 The production schema must be in [YANG](https://www.fir3net.com/Networking/Protocols/an-introduction-to-netconf-yang.html) format**

 ```xml
 {